DrosophilaGenomeEvolution/TrEMOLO/tests/regression/README.md

 This comparison requires exact hashes for stable variant-calling and TE detection outputs.
-For `INS_FOR_TSD.txt`, every legacy record must remain present and every CIGAR insertion must have one matching TSD candidate.
+For `INS_FOR_TSD.txt`, every legacy record must remain present and every CIGAR insertion must have one matching raw flank candidate.
 The legacy multiprocessing code lost 20 such records in the current oracle.
+This file was not consumed by the historical `TSD_OUTSIDER` rule; its recovery therefore does not change `TSD_TE.tsv` during compatibility migration.

+The migrated OUTSIDER flank/TSD chain additionally requires byte-identical `SIZE_SEQ.tsv`, `ALL_FK_REPORT_FT*.bed`, and `TSD_TE.tsv` files.
+Its explicit `TSD_FLANK_ELIGIBILITY.tsv` report must contain the expected 18 accepted and 8 rejected candidates with explicit reasons.

 ## Current oracle status